-Also popular among San Francisco residents is a New Year's Eve late picnic in Dolores Park at Dolores St and 19th Street.
+San Francisco residents also enjoy a New Year's Eve late afternoon picnic in Dolores Park at Dolores St and 19th Street.
 They usually show up at sunset with champagne and beer to toast the end of the year while enjoying the park's gorgeous city views.

 New Year's Eve Cruises

-Take a sail around the bay, have dinner and dance the night away on a Hornblower New Year's Eve Cruise, aboard paddle wheeler San Francisco Belle or the Commodore New Year's Eve Fireworks Dinner Cruise, which departs from Alameda's Mariner Square.
+You can take a sail around the bay, have dinner, and dance the night away on a Hornblower's New Year's Eve Cruise, aboard the paddle wheeler San Francisco Belle or the Commodore New Year's Eve Fireworks Dinner Cruise, which departs from Alameda's Mariner Square.

 The Speakeasy New Year's Eve Cruise is one of the first San Francisco celebrations to sell out every year, and it's no wonder when you think about the music and blackjack tables to keep you entertained when you aren't looking at the scenery.

 New Year's Eve Parties

 The most exciting and interesting thing about the New Bohemia New Year's Eve is the location in the Old San Francisco Mint.
 Also exceptional is the staging by Vau de Vire, who draw edgy artists whose works would be at home at Burning Man, along with a great lineup of musical performers.

 Another fun idea is the annual celebration on the USS Hornet.
 The old aircraft carrier is docked in Alameda, where you can countdown to midnight from the Flight Deck, with a gorgeous San Francisco view.